 Whatever must be done – we’ll get you there, running, sprinting, jumping or dancing.

-Healing time for peroneal tendonitis
+Healing time for peroneal tendon pain

-Your GP may prescribe anti-inflammatories or analgesics.
+- Your GP may prescribe anti-inflammatories or analgesics.
 It is not advised to take medication to enable you to participate in your sport or train.
 Medication should be us used responsibly.

-A brace will be of minimal benefit.
+- A brace will be of minimal benefit.
 Long term use of a brace may lead to muscle weakness and instability.
 If strapping is used to alter your running pattern it should be done with a rehabilitation professional.

-Cortizone injections can decrease symptoms, but also influence the integrity of all the tissues around the ankle joint and cause other injuries over time.
+- Cortisone injections can decrease symptoms, but also influence the integrity of all the tissues around the ankle joint and cause other injuries over time.
 There is a reason why cortisone injections are restricted to three applications within a 12 month period.

-Surgery will only be considered after 3 months of conservative treatment.
+Surgery will only be considered after 3 months of non-surgical treatment.
 It is not a quick fix and will require extensive rehabilitation to get you back to what you love doing, be it dancing, running or hiking.

 A synovectomy can be done if the sheath around the peroneal tendons is damaged or inflamed.